FA-Lichtenstein/OR-Notebooks/README.md

 # OR Notebooks

-A public repo of personal notebooks created to revise OR concepts and to sharpen programming skills in preparation for further studies in operations research.
+A public repo of personal notebooks created to revise OR, mathematics, statistics, and data science concepts and to hone scientific computing skills.